becare-rocket/calibratingSIRX/README.md

 # calibratingSIRX
-Code and Data for Calibrating an Epidemic Compartment Model Papaer
+Code and Data for Calibrating an Epidemic Compartment Model Paper